Erulathra/doom_ai/readme.md

   learning is unstable.
 It should be varying but not too big
 * **clip** - if change between agents is big, PPO clips that change
-    * **clip_fraction** - how many times PPO needs to clip value / all learning steps, for example 0.21 means that PPO needs to clip learning in 21% of all steps
+    * **clip_fraction** - how many times PPO needs to clip value / all learning steps, for example, 0.21 means that PPO needs to clip learning in 21% of all steps
     * **clip_range** - range of clip, set by scientist, how much PPO clips the learning value
 * **entropy_lose** - how actor actions become less random (it should go towards 0)
 * **explained_variance** - how well critic network can explain variance.
 (It should go upward)